 Assume that someone gives a convincing argument for the axiom of choice on the basis of Zermelo-Fraenkel set theory.
-Then assuming the variant of the Thesis in subsection 8.1 holds for ZF, it would be proven on the basis of ZF that the axiom of choice holds.
+Then assuming that Thesis 3 holds for ZF, it would be proven on the basis of ZF that the axiom of choice holds.
 By Criterion 2 (for ZF) this would mean that one can argue on the basis of constructive mathematics that there exists a formal proof for the axiom of choice from ZF.
 The conclusion is then that ZF is inconsistent.